taosdata/TDengine/documentation20/en/04.model/docs.md

 - Any table or STable belongs to a database.
 Before creating a table, a database must be created first.
 - Tables in two different databases cannot be JOIN.
-- You need to specify a timestamp when creating and inserting records and querying history records.
+- You need to specify a timestamp when creating and inserting records, or querying history records.

 ## <a class="anchor" id="create-stable"></a> Create a STable